 How is Pendred syndrome diagnosed?

-The specialist will use inner ear imaging techniques such as magnetic resonance imaging (MRI) or computed tomography (CT scan) to look for two characteristics of Pendred syndrome.
+The specialist will use inner ear imaging techniques such as magnetic resonance imaging (MRI) or a computed tomography (CT scan) to look for two characteristics of Pendred syndrome.
 One characteristic might be a cochlea with too few turns.
 The cochlea is the spiral-shaped part of the inner ear that converts sound into electrical signals that are sent to the brain.
 A healthy cochlea has two-and-a-half turns, but the cochlea of a person with Pendred syndrome may have only one-and-a-half turns.
 Not everyone with Pendred syndrome, however, has an abnormal cochlea.

 A second characteristic of Pendred syndrome is an enlarged vestibular aqueduct (see figure).
 The vestibular aqueduct is a bony canal that runs from the vestibule (a part of the inner ear between the cochlea and the semicircular canals) to the inside of the skull.
 Inside the vestibular aqueduct is a fluid-filled tube called the endolymphatic duct, which ends at the balloon-shaped endolymphatic sac.
 The endolymphatic duct and sac usually are also enlarged.